 - Flint, Chattahoochee and Spring Creeks: The Flint River and its tributaries from the Georgia Power Co. dams at Albany to the US Hwy 84 bridge; the Chattahoochee River and its tributaries from the Columbia Lock and Dam to the GA Hwy 91 bridge; and Spring Creek and its tributaries downstream to GA Hwy 253 are CLOSED to striped bass fishing and spear fishing from May 1–October 31 each year.

-- Lakes Seminole: All fishing, including spear fishing, for any species in the marked areas around five fish refuges in Lake Seminole is prohibited from May 1–October 31 each year.
+- Lakes Seminole: All fishing, including spear fishing, for any species in the marked areas around five fish refuges in Lake Seminole is prohibited from May 1–

 - Noodling or Grabbling: The season is open March 1–July 15 statewide in freshwater.

-Note: There are no minimum length limits on freshwater game fish unless they are listed below.
-All lengths are Total Length (see “How to Measure Fish”).
+Note: There are no minimum length limits on freshwater game fish unless they are listed below, or on pages 19-23.
+All lengths are Total Length (see Finfish, Seasons, Limits and Sizes).
 You must release all fish shorter than the minimum length indicated for that species.

 12 inches statewide except: